telekom/nlu-bridge/README.md

 ### Installation

-The core package including NLUdataset and Baseline vendors can be installed using pip
+The core package including NLUdataset and Baseline vendors can be installed for Python<=3.8 using pip

 ```